-Climate-related risks and opportunities influence Lerøy's strategic and financial planning and consider both short-, medium-, and long-term time horizons, as well as financial impact, in the assessments of these risks and opportunities.
-The following definitions of time horizons and financial impact are applied:
+Climate-related risks and opportunities influence Lerøy's strategic and financial planning.
+The assessment of these risks and opportunities includes short-, medium-, and long-term time horizons, as well as their financial impact.
+The following definitions of time horizons and financial impacts are applied: